The Morien Institute - skywatching through the ages

 'We believe we've found the functions with regard to the sun and moon movements, and to its calendrical function', says Michael Edmunds, a professor in the School of Physics and Astronomy at Cardiff University in Wales, and a specialist in the chemical composition of galaxies.

-Cardiff's Edmunds says the current research has not, in fact, found evidence of planetary displays, based on what's now known about the gear trains, but there is evidence of 'planetary functions'.
-He prefers the term calculator to computer: 'It multiplies, divides and subtracts, but you can't program it', he says. " [Full Story]
+Cardiff’s Edmunds says the current research has not, in fact, found evidence of planetary displays, based on what’s now known about the gear trains, but there is evidence of ‘planetary functions’.
+He prefers the term calculator to computer: ‘It multiplies, divides and subtracts, but you can’t program it’, he says. “

 "Sky disc of Nebra shines in Basel"